jhuckaby/pixl-server-storage/README.md

 The optional `keyPrefix` property works similarly to the [S3 Key Prefix](#s3-key-prefix) feature.
 It allows you to prefix all the Redis keys with a common string, to separate your application's data in a shared database situation.

 The optional `keyTemplate` property works similarly to the [S3 Key Template](#s3-key-template) feature.
 It allows you to specify an exact layout of MD5 hash characters, which can be prefixed, mixed in with or postfixed after the key.

+The semi-optional `legacyMode` property let you use this engine with newer version of `node-redis` (v4).
+You may not need this property if version of `node-redis` is lower than `v4.x`.
+See [`node-redis` change](https://github.com/redis/node-redis/blob/master/docs/v3-to-v4.md).

 ### RedisCluster